-She holds a B.A. degree from Randolph-Macon College and an M.B.A. from Pepperdine University.
+Raynor is a graduate of Randolph-Macon College and holds an M.B.A. from Pepperdine University.

 What excites you about working in cyber?
 Cyber is a fast-paced and ever-changing field.
 It’s also multidisciplinary, so you get to work with different people from all across the firm.
 We may collaborate with systems engineers, data scientists, software developers, management consultants, and others—all on the same project.
 I love being able to work with so many smart people who approach our clients’ problems from so many different angles.
 Collective ingenuity is our secret sauce with our cyber expertise.

 Why is Booz Allen an ideal firm for someone with expertise and skills in your line of work?
 It’s rare to find a firm with so many truly talented cyber and IT employees like Booz Allen has—and to have such a large population of them to be women.
 As a woman working in IT and cyber, I feel empowered here.

 Why do you have the career you have?
 Early on, I was interested in technology and how you can create products and solutions to meet client needs.
 I have always gotten involved with projects that either are new and need to be launched, or need some innovation or integration.
 I have relished my role as a technology integrator.

 What are the three most pressing needs for your defense clients?
 Our defense clients are focused on rapidly modernizing their internal and external systems to stay ahead of the needs of the warfighter.
 In addition, because the threats are truly global in nature, international engagement is vital.
 Finally, they are shaping their organizations and budgets to take advantage of commercial technological advancements more rapidly and in a more holistic fashion.